Flag of Serbia: Other official flags

-Related flags
+Derived flags

-Montenegro used to have a flag similar to the Serbian tricolor with varying shades of blue.
+Montenegro used to have a flag inspired by the Serbian tricolour with varying shades of blue.
 It originated from Montenegrin national costume.
-During the second Yugoslavia, the republics of Serbia and Montenegro had flags of the same design and colors.
-Montenegro changed its flag in 1993 by altering the proportion and shade of blue in its flag and used this flag until 2004.
+During the socialist Yugoslavia, the republics of Serbia and Montenegro had flags of the same pattern and colors arrangement as the flag of Serbia.
+Montenegro changed its flag in 1993 by altering the proportion and shade of blue in its flag and used that flag until 2004.

-The Serbian tricolor was also the basis for the breakaway territories of Republic of Serbian Krajina and Republika Srpska during the Yugoslav Wars.
-The flag of Republika Srpska is still the Serbian tricolor as well as Flag of Serbs of Croatia.
+The Serbian tricolor was also the basis for the breakaway territories of Republika Srpska and Republic of Serbian Krajina during the Yugoslav Wars.
+The flag of Republika Srpska is still the Serbian tricolor as well as flag of Serbs of Croatia.

-The Serbian tricolor defaced with a Serbian cross is used as the flag of the Serbian Orthodox Church.
-A number of other unofficial variant flags, some with variations of the cross, coat of arms, or both, exist.